 Through a range of individual supervision, lectures and seminars from music industry professionals you will realise individual and collaborative professional projects in your specialist area, equipping you with the skills and knowledge required to create your own brand or business and maximise your employability in the industry

-Employability and the transferrable skills required to succeed in a rapidly changing industry are at the core of the programme.
-From drawing on a wide range of industry partners, and stakeholders we know the industry requires agile, confident and innovate graduates who collaborate and understand the global context of the music and entertainment industries, emerging business streams and the skills and knowledge associated with roles across the creative industries.
-This course will prepare you with these skills and knowledge
+Employability and the transferrable skills required to succeed in a rapidly changing industry are at the programme's core.
+From drawing on a wide range of industry partners, and stakeholders we know the sector requires agile, confident and innovative graduates who collaborate and understand the global context of the music and entertainment industries, emerging business streams and the skills and knowledge associated with roles across the creative industries.
+This course will prepare you with these skills and knowledge.What you will learn

 Professional Project (60 Credits)

-You will undertake a professional project where you will have the freedom to choose the sector of the Music Industry and specialism that you want to focus on.
-This provides the opportunity to extend and develop your individual skills and practice in the Live Music Industry, Recorded Music Sector or Music Publishing within a professional context.
+You will undertake a professional project where you will be free to choose the sector of the Music Industry and the specialism you want to focus on.
+This allows you to extend and develop your individual skills and practice in the Live Music Industry, Recorded Music Sector or Music Publishing within a professional context.

 It is envisaged that, where possible, projects will take place in the public sphere (events, music releases, and promotional activities) in contexts that are as realistic an experience as possible.